obianalysts-umich/Unplanned-Cesarean-for-Abnormal-or-Indeterminate-Fetal-Heart-Tracing-Varies-Significantly-by-Race-Et/README.md

   * Race-ethnicity and risk of unplanned Cesarean for FHT, limiting entire cohort to unplanned Cesareans
 * [07.figures](/code/07.figures.R) - create figures 2 (bar graph of NTSV Cesareans for FHT) and 3 (OR plot)
 * [x.master](/code/x.master.R) - Runs all numbered code files

+## Output

+Output from this code (figures and tables) is saved to a private Google Drive.